cilium/cilium/Documentation/architecture.rst

   as described below.

-Combining the above hooks with a virtual interfaces (cilium_host, cilium_net), an optional overlay interface (cilium_vxlan) and a userspace proxy (Envoy) Cilium creates the following networking objects.
+Combining the above hooks with a virtual interfaces (cilium_host, cilium_net), an optional overlay interface (cilium_vxlan), Linux kernel crypto support and a userspace proxy (Envoy) Cilium creates the following networking objects.

 * **Prefilter:** The prefilter object runs an XDP program and provides a set of prefilter rules used to filter traffic from the network for best performance.
 Specifically,